jazzband/django-pipeline/CONTRIBUTING.rst

 Running tests
 =============

-We use tox to run the test suite on different versions locally (and travis-ci to automate the check for PRs).
+We use tox to run the test suite on different versions locally (and GitHub Actions to automate the check for PRs).

 To tun the test suite locally, please make sure your python environment has